ru-alxr/just-an-android-test/README.md

 # Just a test

-This is a small testing project pointed to show the principles and technologies we are
+This is a small testing project pointed to show the principles and technologies we are using.

 ![enter image description here](https://raw.githubusercontent.com/scraplesh/just-a-test/8dab514f034532991905262247ce71ec3503e752/resources/Notifications.png)